 The luncheon, hosted by the Chancellor and Vice-Chancellor, is a wonderful opportunity to reconnect with friends, and foster new friendships.
 It strengthens the strong bonds between Monash and Victorian Indigenous communities.

-Highlights of Elders Day in previous years include Uncle Herb Patten playing the gumleaf, performances by Kutcha Edwards, Benny Walker and Rheannan Port, tours of the Indigenous Garden on the Clayton campus, tours of the Briggs and Jackomos Halls of Residence, and an exhibition of Indigenous works from the Monash University Museum of Art (MUMA) permanent collection.
+Highlights of Elders Day in previous years include an acoustic performance by Uncle Archie Roach, Uncle Herb Patten playing the gumleaf, performances by Kutcha Edwards, Benny Walker and Rheannan Port, tours of the Indigenous Garden on the Clayton campus, tours of the Briggs and Jackomos Halls of Residence, and an exhibition of Indigenous works from the Monash University Museum of Art (MUMA) permanent collection.